Multiple patterning: Mixed patterning methods

 Gridded cut selection.
 Selection of orange line cut areas by intersection of cut lines (blue) with diagonals limiting length, and a final selection mask.

 For line patterning, SADP/SAQP could have the advantage over the EUV exposure, due to cost and maturity of the former approach and stochastic missing or bridging feature issues of the latter.
 For grid location patterning, a single DUV exposure following grid formation also has the cost and maturity advantages (e.g., immersion lithography may not even be necessary for the spacer patterning in some cases) and no stochastic concerns associated with EUV.
 Grid location selection has an advantage over direct point cutting because the latter is sensitive to overlay and stochastic edge placement errors, which may distort the line ends.
 Vias located at staggered grid locations are also expected for routing and patterning convenience.

 SALELE (Self-aligned Litho-Etch-Litho-Etch.
 Plan view of SALELE process steps, taken together.

-Self-aligned litho-etch-litho-etch (SALELE) is a hybrid SADP/LELE technique whose implementation has started in 7nm and continued use in 5nm.
+Self-aligned litho-etch-litho-etch (SALELE) is a hybrid SADP/LELE technique whose implementation has started in 7 nm and continued use in 5 nm.

 Multipatterning productivity improvements

 Since 2017, several publications have indicated ways to improve multipatterning productivity.
 Self-aligned blocking allows blocking or cutting patterns to cross adjacent lines.
 Cut redistribution allows distances between cuts to be adjusted to minimize the number of cut masks.
 These techniques may also be combined with self-aligned vias, described earlier.

 The use of a via grid defined by intersecting diagonal lines can simplify patterning of both metal and via layers.

+Tip-to-tip distance relaxation can significantly reduce the number of masks needed for multipatterning.